 - Use artificial tears regularly - without preservatives

 - Place a warm compress on your kid’s eyelids gently every day (for about five minutes); this can help increase natural tear production

-In addition to trying these tips, it’s a smart move to bring your child into our eye care offices at Calgary, Alberta for a professional eye exam.
+In addition to trying these tips, it’s a smart move to bring your child into our eye care offices at Bridgeland, Alberta for a professional eye exam.
 Our optometrists have loads of experience treating kids with dry eye, and we’ll work with your child patiently to restore comfortable eyesight.